The 3 Synovus Business Credit Card Options

 - $750 welcome bonus if you spend $7,500 in first 3 months

 - 0% intro APR on purchases for first 12 months

 - Unlimited 1.5% cash back on every purchase

 Moving your existing credit card balance to another option with a lower interest rate is usually a good idea.
 You’ll end up paying less over time, and the right card may even make it easier for you to move money over.
 But the Synovus Business Visa Credit Card only seems to offer that one perk—easy balance transfers.

 The Chase Ink Business Unlimited Card, on the other hand, doesn’t just stop there.
-This card makes it easy for you to transfer your balance, but it also offers 1.5% cash back on all spending (with no yearly cap), and you can get $500 cash back if you spend $3,000 within the first three months.
+This card makes it easy for you to transfer your balance, but it also offers 1.5% cash back on all spending (with no yearly cap), and you can earn a generous welcome offer.
 You’ll get an 0% introductory APR for twice as long as you would with Synovus, but with more opportunities to make your credit card work for you.
 Remember after the 12-month 0% intro APR period ends on the Chase Ink Business Unlimited, your APR will vary with the Prime Rate and your creditworthiness.